Monday through Friday

 Brief History of the Jay County Public Library

 The present 24,000 square foot facility, constructed in 1996, was funded by a general obligation bond issue; donations from local organizations and individuals; and state and federal grants.
-The library serves a population of 17,500.
-With more than 100,000 items available for use, circulation for 2000 was in excess of 306,000.
+The library serves a population of 17,797.
+With around 100,000 items available for use, annual circulation is around 300,000 items.

 Large print books and recorded books are displayed in the adult area.
 The children's collection includes many recorded book sets as well.

 Classes: From time to time library staff members teach classes on such topics as basic library usage, genealogy research techniques, and using the Internet.
 Dates are posted at the library and announced in the library's newsletter and local newspaper.